 More often than not, emissions along the value chain represent the biggest GHG impact.
 For decades, companies have missed significant opportunities for improvement.
 For example, Kraft Foods reported that 90% of its total emissions, fell under its value chain (cf. scope 3).
 Finally, companies must conduct a full GHG emission inventory - scope 1, 2 and 3 - to focus their efforts on reducing carbon emissions, carbon footprint and becoming carbon-neutral.

 Reporting and reducing carbon emissions is time-consuming, challenging and deserves close expertise.
 Plan A offers unique tools to reduce your carbon emissions, per scope.
-Become carbon neutral by requesting a free demo.
+Start your net-zero journey by scheduling a call with Plan A's experts.